 - 1. Hold a bachelor's degree. - 2.
-Have attained a CPA of 2.75 both in the Teaching Major and overall. - 3.
+Have attained a CPA of 2.75 both in the Teaching Major and overall.
+Additionally, no grade lower than a 2.0 may be presented for any course in a Group Teaching Major. - 3.
 Have attained a CPA of 2.75 in Education courses. - 4.
 Have attained a CPA of 2.75 for a Teaching Minor.
 Additionally, no grade lower than a 2.0 may be presented for any course in a Group Teaching Minor. - 5.
-Have completed all coursework for teaching minors. - 6.
-Have successfully completed student teaching. - 7.
+Have completed all coursework for teaching minors.

+- 6. Have successfully completed student teaching. - 7.
 Meet all current requirements for certification specified by the Michigan Department of Education. - 8.
-Have the recommendation (endorsement) of the department chair in the Teaching Major(s). - 9.
-Pass the Subject Area Tests in Teaching Major(s) and Minor(s) required by the State of Michigan. - 10.
+Have the recommendation (endorsement) of the Department chair in the Teaching Major(s). - 9.
+Pass the Subject Area Tests in Teaching Major(s) and Minor(s) required by the State of Michigan prior to being recommended for certification. - 10.
 Students must provide proof of valid CPR and First Aid cards as required by the Michigan Department of Education.